folutade/KnowThatYouAnointed/content/posts/the-party.md

   Gang members or terrorists, et cetera, et cetera
   **America's reflections of me, that's what a mirror does***

-* The entire *DAMN.* also [seems to be designed so that first half of the album mirrors the latter half of the album](https://medium.com/@folutade/reflections-on-dissections-s5e20-finale-9e733f5e06e1) to form a mirrored literary structure known as a “chiasm”.
+* The entire *DAMN.* also [seems to be designed so that the first half of the album mirrors the latter half of the album](https://medium.com/@folutade/reflections-on-dissections-s5e20-finale-9e733f5e06e1) to form a mirrored literary structure known as a “chiasm.”

-* On “Rich Spirit” from *Mr. Morale & the Big Steppers*, Kendrick seems to why a particular an keeps looking at the mirror.
+* On “Rich Spirit” from *Mr. Morale & the Big Steppers*, Kendrick questions why a particular man keeps looking at the mirror.

   * *More power to ya, love 'em from a distance
   **Why you always in the mirror more than the bitches?***